 - Confirm eligibility – at your first appointment, you will meet with a planner to confirm your eligibility.

 - Develop an individual plan – once your eligibility is confirmed you will meet with a planner to discuss your goals and aspirations for the life you want to live and the reasonable and necessary support you need to achieve this.

-- Choose your supports – if you wish, a local area co-ordinator can help you choose your supports based on your individual plan, or you can manage this yourself.
+- Choose your supports – if you wish, a Local Area Coordinator (LAC) can help you choose your supports based on your individual plan, or you can manage this yourself.
 This can include choosing your support providers.

 - Review your plan – From time-to-time, your planner will contact you to check whether your plan is still helping you work towards your goals.

-The NDIS will fund “reasonable and necessary” supports that:
+The NDIS funds “reasonable and necessary” supports that:

 - support people with disability to pursue their goals and maximise their independence